ericsonga/APCSAReview/_sources/Unit1-Getting-Started/csptransition.rst

 ====================================

-If you have taken the AP CSP (Computer Science Principles) course and exam you should be well prepared for AP CS A. However, there are likely to be a few things you’ll have to get used to.
-If in CSP, or elsewhere, you used a block coding language like App Inventor, Scratch, Snap!, or App Lab, you are used to creating program structures by plugging together blocks; now you’ll have to create similar structures purely in text.
-If, on the other hand, you’ve previously used a different text-based language, such as Python or Javascript, you will probably find many things similar in Java but others annoyingly different, at least at first.
+If you have taken the AP CSP (Computer Science Principles) course and exam you should be well prepared for AP CS A. However, there are likely to be a few new things to get used to.
+If your CSP class used a block coding language like App Inventor, Scratch, Snap!, or App Lab, you learned to create program structures by plugging together blocks.
+In Java, the structures are similar but you'll have to get used to expressing them in text.

+On the other hand, if you’ve previously used a different text-based language, such as Python or Javascript, while you will be used to the idea of writing programs in text you'll have to get used to some specific details of Java's syntax.

 Here are some tips to keep in mind when you are writing Java code, especially if your prior programming experience was with a block langauge: